 Best Budget TENS Unit

-While it lacks the muscle strengthening and recovery features of the other units, the Omron Max Power is perfect for minor aches and pains.
+While it lacks the muscle strengthening and recovery features of the other TENS units, the iReliev ET-1313 is perfect for those on a budget.

 This highly customizable TENS unit can be programmed to easily target numerous different areas of the body.